 This rule is generally meant for beginners: traders with little experience and don’t know what they’re doing.

-- The less experience you have in the markets, the more cash you should hold.
+- Generally speaking, the less experience you have in the markets, the more cash you should hold.
 You don’t want to blow up your portfolio just because you lack experience and trading skills.
-It’s not just a monetary loss.
+Losing money is not just about the monetary loss.
 Blowing up your first portfolio will psychologically scar you.
 First impressions can be lasting impressions, and if you blow up your first portfolio, you might never want to do trade again.

-- Knowledge and skills are more important than experience.
+- But keep in mind that knowledge and skills are more important than experience.
 Some people can trade for years and still have no idea what they’re doing.
 Learn from your own experiences and the trading experiences of others.
-That is why I still talk to a 20-30 traders each week.
-I want to pick their brains, see what they’re doing right and improve my own trading models.
+By learning from the experiences of others, hopefully you can avoid making the same mistakes that they have made.
+Walk on the shoulders of those before you.

-These are some personal questions that you have to ask yourself.
-It’s essentially one big question that can be broken down into multiple components.
+Here is what you should ask yourself when considering your financial situation.
+This is essentially one big question that can be broken down into multiple components.
+The question is:

 How much can I afford to lose?

 The more you can afford to lose, the less cash you need to have in reserve.

 - If you have a stable or successful career and trading is just a side project, then you don’t need large cash reserves!
 A big loss in your trading portfolio will have a minimal impact on your life.
 You can afford to take more risk by lowering your cash reserves.

 - If you’re barely making ends meet at home, then you should have a decent-sized cash reserve.
 If you lose your job, you don’t want to sell your holdings while the market is crashing (i.e. the worst time possible).